LosKeeper/OptiMatlab/README.md

 Matlab routine to solve problems using the gradient method and steepest descent with Newton's method.

 ## Part 4
-plot functions with 2 variables.
+Plot functions with 2 variables.